qbead/qbeadWebsite/content/book/stepcounter.md

 You might have noticed that we are only detecting motion; we are not actually counting steps yet.
 Since writing the code that turns the SpinWheel into a step counter is complicated, it is helpful to break it up into less complicated steps.
 Through programming the SpinWheel, we will help you learn how to split a big problem into small pieces for yourself.
 We hope you will find this skill useful not only when programming!

 Our next task is to change the SpinWheel's LEDs based on this motion data.
-Having visual feedback at each stage of our work makes it easier to detect errors in our codee.
+Having visual feedback at each stage of our work makes it easier to detect errors in our code.
 We will use the `setLargeLEDsUniform` function to turn all 8 of the large LEDs on at the same time.
 We will use an equal mixture of red, green, and blue, in order to make them light up in white.

 ::: further-reading
 To further explore why we can trick our brains to perceive a red, blue, and green LED really close together as white, check out the ["Biology of Sight" activity](/sight).